Hernandez v. Texas: Background

 Hernandez's legal team appealed, claiming that Mexican Americans, although White, were treated as a class apart and subject to social discrimination in Jackson County, where the case had been tried, and therefore were deserving of 14th Amendment protection.
-Their task was then to prove that Mexicans were being discriminated and were excluded from the grand jury and jury.
+Their task was then to prove that Mexicans were being discriminated against and that they had been excluded from the grand jury and jury.
 The State of Texas never officially barred Mexicans from jury service, but Hernandez's defense lawyers demonstrated that, although numerous Mexican Americans were citizens and had otherwise qualified for jury duty in Jackson County, during the previous 25 years no Mexican Americans (or, more precisely, no one with a Hispanic surname) were among the 6,000 persons chosen to serve on juries.
 This resulted in Hernandez having been deprived of equal protection of the law under the Fourteenth Amendment, as juries were restricted by ethnicity.

 They appealed to the United States Supreme Court through a writ of certiorari.
 The legal team included García, Carlos Cadena and John J. Herrera of the League of United Latin American Citizens, and James DeAnda and Cris Alderete of the G. I. Forum, both activist groups for civil rights for Mexican Americans.
 These were the first Mexican-American lawyers to represent a defendant before the US Supreme Court, which heard their arguments on January 11, 1954.

 Ruling

 Chief Justice Earl Warren and the rest of the Supreme Court unanimously ruled in favor of Hernandez, and required he be retried by a jury composed without discrimination against Mexican Americans.
+Hernandez received a new trial with a jury that included Mexican Americans and was subsequently found guilty of murder once again.

 The court omitted the focus of race by declaring that other factors influence whether or not a group may need constitutional protection.
 To determine if discriminatory factors were present in Jackson County, the court investigated the treatment of Mexican Americans.
 They discovered a county-wide distinction between "white" and "Mexican" persons.
 At least one restaurant prominently displayed a sign that declared, "No Mexicans Served."
 Additionally, until a few years earlier, some Mexican American children attended segregated schools and were forced to drop out by fifth or sixth grade.
 These factors led the Supreme Court to their ultimate ruling that the Fourteenth Amendment protects persons beyond the racial classes of white or black, and extends protection to nationality groups of white race as well.